 Any cookware which has a magnetic exterior bottom will work excellent on the induction ranges.

 But I have a piece of good news for you!!!

 The modern kitchen tools manufacturer has already invented unique thin cast iron skillets, fry-pan, especially for the induction hobs.

 Aspects Of Cast Iron Cooking on an Induction stove:

-As we have discussed earlier, the ferromagnetic substance has a flatter base that only works on the induction-cooktop.
-The cast iron (CI) skillets have all of these properties.
+As I have told you earlier, any induction-compatible pan must have ferromagnetic flatter outer bottoms.
+The cast iron (CI) skillets have these two properties.

-So, technically it works fine on these ranges.
+So, technically it works fine on these stovetops & oven.

-Enameled CA cookware has a significantly smoother wall surface, which reduces the risks of scratches on the cooktop surface.
+Enameled cast iron cookware has a significantly smoother wall surface, which reduces the risks of scratches appearing on the cooktop glass surface.
 But still, they are heavy, so improper lifting can ruin the burner spot area.